DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 patterns from the data.
 One method for this post-processing we will explore in this work is Toeplitz extraction [@toeplitz], typically performed on the host computer utilizing the randomly generated numbers.
 The post-processing finally yields a random number.
-This relationship can be seen in Figure 1.
+This relationship can be seen in Figure
+\ref{fig:linear-system}.

 \begin{figure}[ht] \centering \begin{tikzpicture}[>=latex] % top row, 2 cm apart
 \node (A) {RNG-module}; \node (B) [right=2cm of A] {ADC-conversion};